M-J-Robbins/good-email-code/email-accessibility/visually-hidden-text.md

 Yeah, that's quite a lot of code, I'm hoping to reduce it, if I can.

 ### `<span>` `<span>`
 I'm using 2 `<span>` elements, one to take away the space that the text adds and one to hide the text.
-Separating this out is the big break through I had
+Separating this out is the big breakthrough I had.

-I'm using `<span>` elements as they are semantically neutral (don't add any meaning to the code) and Outlook won't allow  a block element like a `<div>` inside an inline element like an `<a>`.
+I'm using `<span>` elements as they are semantically neutral (don't add any meaning to the code), Outlook won't allow  a block element like a `<div>` inside an inline element like an `<a>` and also a `<div>` would cause a line break.

 ### Removing the space
 We want to remove any extra space that the text adds, so visually there is no difference.
 For this we add `display:inline-block; max-height:0; max-width:0;`.